maxzheng/workspace-tools/docs/README.rst

     co https://github.com/maxzheng/workspace-tools.git

     # This would be stuck forever if there is an input prompt as output is hidden.
-    # It will be fixed once I figure out how to stream output from subprocess call.
-    # For now, ensure that you are able to checkout repos using 'git clone' without prompt.
+    # So, ensure that you are able to checkout repos using 'git clone' without prompt.

-    # Or checkout a group of repos as defined in workspace.cfg (refer to `workspace.config` API doc)
+    # Or checkout a group of repos as defined in workspace.cfg
     # co mzheng-repos

+For more info about workspace.cfg, refer to Configuration_ doc.

 To update all repos in your workspace::